tchtinku/QuantFinance-CCR-Exposure-Simulation/README.md

 Expected Positive Exposure (EPE): 8.47
 Simulation Complete ✅
 ```

+## CI and artifacts
+- On every push/PR, CI runs the simulation headlessly and uploads `exposure.png` as a workflow artifact.
+- Download it from the Actions run → Artifacts.
+- To create a release with the plot attached, tag a version like `v1.0.0` and push the tag; the Release workflow will publish `exposure.png`.

 ## CLI usage
 You can override parameters and control plotting via flags: